ritikjain07/ninja-food/README.md

 ## **Usage**
 - Register and log in to explore the application.
 - Browse the food gallery and place an order.
-- Use the dashboard to track orders and manage your profile.
-- Access the contact page for support or inquiries.

 ---

 ## **Screenshots**